- October 26, 2022

 - The U.S. Food and Drug Administration

 This content was previously part of a partnership with Fortify Probiotics.
+I am a current nutrition partner with Metagenics.

 Find this post helpful?
 At no additional cost to you, you can support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you so much.